steemit/steem-uri-spec/README.md

 To facilitate re-usable signing URIs the implementation allows for a set of placeholder variables that can be used in a signing payload.

   * `__signer` - Replaced with the username of the signer
-  * `__expiration` - Replaced with current time plus some padding to allow the transaction to be broadcasted*
+  * `__expiration` - Replaced with current time plus some padding to allow the transaction to be broadcast*
   * `__ref_block_num` - Reference block number*
   * `__ref_block_prefix` - Reference block id*